-Dog sledding in Ontario
+Where to go dog sledding in Ontario

-What is dog sledding?
+What is dog sledding

-Dog sledding is a winter game changer; you’ll gain a new appreciation for the season, the sport and the scenery (while the dogs will simply melt your heart).
+Dog sledding is a winter game changer; you’ll gain a new appreciation for the season, the sport and the scenery, while the dogs will simply melt your heart.

 Teams of two to 12 dogs are harnessed side-by-side with reinforced rope known as a gangline.
 Hardy dog sledding breeds include Siberian Huskies, Alaskan Huskies and Malamutes.
 This gangline is attached to a traditional wooden sled or modern toboggan-style sled, which typically seats a passenger with the driver standing in the back.

-Most tours will set out with several sleds, with a guide leading the way.
+Most tours will include several sleds, with a guide leading the way.
 Dog sledding is a team effort, with the driver often stepping off the sled to push.
 Each dog has a unique role in keeping the sled on course, from the lead dog at the front taking commands from the driver to the strong “wheel dogs” at the back providing the power to ensure the sled stays on track.

 The sled driver, commonly known as the musher, has the ability to steer and brake the sled, and to start, stop and turn the team using voice commands.
 Communication and teamwork between the driver and the dogs are some of the most rewarding aspects of the sport.

-Ontario’s best dog sledding tours
+Top dog sledding tours

-Ontario’s dog sledding operators offer a variety of tours from two-hour, half-day and full-day treks to night-time or multi-day sledding adventures.
+Ontario’s dog sledding operators offer a variety of tours, from two-hour, half-day and full-day treks to night-time or multi-day sledding adventures.

 All trips are fully outfitted and guided.
 Book well in advance to avoid disappointment.